scheinerman/Sudoku.jl/README.md

 ## Comments

-* This version only handles 9x9 Sudoku puzzles.
-It would probably not be too much work to generalize.
 * We provide the function `sudoku_check` that verifies if the output of `sudoku` is a valid grid.
 * We use the CBC solver because it is open source.
 It would be easy to change